 Over a quarter of a million Tzotzil live in the highlands of central Chiapas State, Mexico.
 They are the neighbors of their linguistic cousins, the Tzeltal.
-While their daily life has changed dramatically in the two thousand years since their ancestors came here it is also in many ways remarkably similar.
+While their daily life has changed dramatically in the two thousand years since their ancestors came here, it is also in many ways remarkably similar.
 In their language "tzotz" means wool.
 Indeed wool is a primary material from which they make clothes.
 But in the ancient Mayan language "tzotzil" connotes "bat people."
 It is this latter interpretation that Spanish invaders used to distinguish the Tzotzil from other linguistic groups when they first arrived here.
 An early Spanish historian even reports their worship of a stone bat as one of their poly-gods.
 Today some Tzotzil call themselves "Sotz'leb" which means "bat people" in their dialect of the language.

 Probably the largest change in the entire history of the Tzotzil is happening today as they are abandoning their traditional lands.
-To some extent this is the same global trend that we see among rural peoples everywhere and is driven by economic necessity.
-But in the case of the Tzotzil this response is not always voluntary.
+To some extent this is the same global trend that we see among rural peoples everywhere, and it is driven by economic necessity.
+But, in the case of the Tzotzil, this response is not always voluntary.
 Indigenous groups in this area of Mexico are having their lands taken away from them, by force, and with the consent and active participation of the Mexican government.
 It is ironic that this abandonment is their reaction to present-day occupation and possession of the very land that was first stolen from them, then "granted" to them and then later again stolen from them by Spanish invaders.

 Yet some Tzotzil have reacted differently than their peers.
 The Tzotzil are among the most ardent supporters of the Ejército Zapatista de Liberación Nacional (Zapatista National Liberation Army).
 The EZLN are commonly known as the Zapatistas.
 They are so named in recognition of the zapatismo social and political cause popularized by Mexican revolutionary leader Emiliano Zapata (1879 - 1919).
 A hundred years ago he too created an army of indigenous people fighting for their land rights.